Data Mining vs. Machine Learning: What do they have in common and how are they different?

 Data mining is an interdisciplinary field that concentrates on discovering the properties of data sets.
 To accomplish that goal, data mining can take on different approaches.
 Machine learning is one of them.
 Other approaches include topological data analysis or data visualization.

-Here are three real-world use cases of data mining that demonstrate the versatility of this approach to analyzing data.
+Here are three real-world use cases of data mining demonstrating this approach's versatility to analyze data.

 Marketing